 In section 6.3, we find that 51.8% of all queries in the DITL 2014 data are for non-existent TLDs.
 These are subject to negative caching which often has lower limits (3 hours for BIND and 15 minutes for Windows).
 Of the remaining queries for existent TLDs, 99.8% of them come from clients with per-TLD median time between queries fall between 0 – 86,400 seconds (24 hours).

-This likely means that root zone TTLs could be reduced to 1 day without any significant impact on traffic levels to root name servers.

 Finding 3: Increasing root zone TTLs should only be done with careful consideration of DNSSEC-related implications.

 While the same analysis leads us to conclude that any increase in root zone TTLs would not have a significant impact on root server traffic levels, we caution against increasing TTLs because of potential DNSSEC-related problems identified in section 6.4.